linode/terraform-provider-linode/website/docs/d/instance_type.html.md

 The following arguments are supported:

 * `id` - (Required) Label used to identify instance type

 ## Attributes

-This Linode Instance resource exports the following attributes:
+The Linode Instance Type resource exports the following attributes:

 * `id` - The ID representing the Linode Type